 We are saddened by the loss of our beautiful Mother, Grandmother and Great-Grandmother.
 We were graced by her presence, her sense of humor, her kindness, her elegance, her love and affection.
 She will be deeply missed.
 Life ends, love doesn’t.
 A private celebration of Mom’s life was held.
 Muehl-Boettcher Funeral Home, Seymour is assisting the family with arrangements.
 Online condolences may be expressed at www.muehlboettcher.com

 We are incredibly grateful to those who cared for Mom.
 Those who spent time with Mom getting to know her.
 Those who touched her life and her heart with a smile, kind word or outstretched hand.
 While you touched her you also touched those who loved her dearly.
 In lieu of flowers those wishing to do so are invited to send a memorial in her name to Heartland Hospice Memorial Fund 1145 W. Main Avenue, Suite 205, De Pere, WI 54115, or online at heartlandhospicefund.org/donate

 1st Thess.
 4:15.
 For we believe that Jesus died and rose again, and so we believe that God will bring with Jesus those who have fallen asleep in him.

-To plant a tree in memory of Pearl M (Ploeger) Kramer, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Pearl M (Ploeger) Kramer, please visit our floral store.